Australian Alps: Ecology

 The Australian Alps are important for conservation, recreation, and as a water drainage basin, with much of the range's eastern slopes having its runoff diverted artificially into the Murray River and its tributary the Murrumbidgee River through the civil engineering project of the Snowy Mountains Scheme.

 The range's natural ecology is protected by large national parks, in particular the Kosciuszko National Park in New South Wales and the adjoining Alpine National Park in Victoria.
 These are managed cooperatively as the Australian Alps National Parks by agencies of the Australian government and the state governments of this region.

 The Australian Alps also contain the only skiing areas of mainland Australia.
-Along with the town of Cabramurra, New South Wales, these are practically the only permanent settlements in the area.
-Several medium-sized towns can be found in the valleys below the foothills, such as Jindabyne, New South Wales, Corryong, Victoria, and Mount Beauty.
+Along with the town of Cabramurra, these are practically the only permanent settlements in the area.
+Several medium-sized towns can be found in the valleys below the foothills, such as Jindabyne, Corryong and Mount Beauty.

 The Australian Alps are not as high or as steep as the European Alps, New Zealand's Southern Alps, or the Andes Mountains, and most of their peaks can be reached without using mountaineering equipment.